acviana/vercel-nextjs-blog/pages/posts/2024-08-16-weekly-update.md

 So this year I took a step "back" and have been working through John Hammack's _"The Book of Proof (3rd Edition)"_.
 This book focuses on teaching the mechanics of proofs using a range of examples from different areas of math.
 This book is exactly what I needed as an undergrad and I've been I've gotten a lot more comfortable with the tools needed to work on the math I'm interested in learning (I even submitted a small typo!).

 Currently, I'm working through the chapter on mathematical induction.
 Most the problems so far have been about elementary number theory or series.
-I got stuck this week on a problem that implies the divergence of the Harmonic Series, But, I think I've just about unwound my confusion.
+I got stuck this week on a problem that implies the divergence of the Harmonic Series.
+But, I think I've just about unwound my confusion.
 The rest of the chapter has problems on the Fibonacci sequence, Pascal's triangle, and graph theory.

 ### CS Fundamentals with LeetCode